Search StreamScheme

 epidemic sounds genres

 Want access to 30,000 tracks of royalty-free music in over a dozen genres?
 Look no further than Epidemic Sound.
 The platform adds works with artists and composers to add new music every single week so you never have to worry about growing bored with your current playlist.
-The platform also offers a free 30 day trial so that you can experience their music first hand with your audience.
+The platform also offers a free 30-day trial so that you can experience their music firsthand with your audience.

 You can choose specific portions of the music to use as part of an intro or create elaborate playlists.
 Epidemic Sound also offers Twitch alert sounds as part of their package.
 As Epidemic owns the rights to their music, you will never have to worry about them passing out strikes while you have an active subscription.
-The company also never makes claims on content that was released during an active subscription even after it has ended.
+The company also never makes claims on content that was released during an active subscription, even after it has ended.

 The Epidemic platform is easy to integrate with Twitch, YouTube, Facebook, and Instagram.